 Construction is expected to begin in 2017, creating some 6,000 construction jobs, the company says.
 Commercial operation is due to begin “early in the next decade” and will employ about 600 people permanently.
 The operation is due to make 1.6 million tonnes a year of ethylene which is used in products ranging from food packaging to automotive parts.

 The announcement ended years of speculation about whether or not the project would go forward.

-Since Shell Chemical announced in July 2011 that it planned to build an ethane cracker in the northeast, Pennsylvania, Ohio and West Virginia officials all did their best to woo the company to build the multi-billion dollar facility in their state.
+In 2011, Shell Chemical said it wanted to build an ethane cracker in the northeastern U.S. So Pennsylvania, Ohio, and West Virginia officials all did their best to woo the company.
+On March 15, 2012, Shell announced Pennsylvania had won the “cracker sweepstakes.”

 Pennsylvania attracted Shell by granting the company a fifteen-year tax amnesty window.
-In June, Governor Corbett successfully pushed for an additional tax break that will grant Shell a $2.10 credit for every gallon of ethane it purchases from Pennsylvania-based natural gas drillers.
+Former Governor Tom Corbett successfully pushed for an additional tax break that will grant Shell a $2.10 credit for every gallon of ethane it purchases from Pennsylvania-based natural gas drillers.

 Over a 25-year window, the credit has been valued at $1.65 billion, making it the largest tax break in state history.